Institution and Cafeteria Cooks prepare and cook large quantities of food for institutions, such as schools, hospitals, or cafeterias.

 What is the job like

-61% of School Cafeteria Cooks said they were satisfied with their job and 59% said they feel like their job is making other people’s lives better.
+61% of Institution and Cafeteria Cooks said they were satisfied with their job and 59% said they feel like their job is making other people’s lives better.

 Is this right for me